 The size of entire rooms and early industrial and scientific computers was often incredibly large.
 This trend continued into the initial phase of the personal computing revolution.
 Throughout the 1970s and 80s, components continued to be too large to fit into single self-contained units.

-Then in 1988, Apple Computers released the first iMac.
+Then, in 1988, Apple Computers released the first iMac.

-Although their new machine came with a bulky CRT type of monitor (LCD screens weren’t commercially viable yet), it was undoubtedly a fully functional, and extremely capable, all-in-one computer.
+Although their new machine came with a bulky CRT type of monitor (LCD screens weren’t commercially viable yet), it was undoubtedly a fully functional, extremely capable, all-in-one computer.

-Whereas the iMacs PC competitors fitted components into a case or tower separate from the monitor, Apple’s sleek and compact machine folded everything into one device.
+Whereas the iMac PC competitors fitted components into a case or tower separate from the monitor, Apple’s sleek and compact machine folded everything into one device.
 Besides the screen, it housed a CPU, GPU, RAM, motherboard, disc drive, and PSU, all in one sleek body.